I guess the only reason you would be asking is there halloumi in America would be if you didn’t live there.

 This newfound demand for the cheese is likely to account for an increase in sales, predicted to be 7% per year.

-The most likely place to find halloumi is at Trader Joe’s or Whole Foods, but it is not stocked on a permanent basis.
+The most likely place to find halloumi is at Trader Joe’s or Whole Foods, but it is not stocked permanently.

 At Trader Joe’s, you may find the halloumi is pre-sliced rather than sold in the traditional block.